A hypnotic and unsettling exploration of life’s loops—paper swans, ballet dresses, and all.

 The beauty of the piece is in how little is explained.
 What exactly is going on here?
 Is Anna alive?
 Dead?
 A ghost?
 A spirit trapped in some endless loop?
 Or just a woman really committed to making paper swans, which, honestly, I can respect.
 It’s the same thing every time, but never quite the same.
 It’s like those dreams where you think you’re awake but then realize—nope, you’re still dreaming.

 Vyte Garriga, who also wrote and stars in the piece, is captivating.
-Her movements are slow, deliberate—graceful and eerie.
-She could’ve been a ballerina in another life—or possibly someone trapped in a loop of their own making.
-She has this haunting calm that makes you question what exactly is happening.
+Her movements are slow and deliberate: graceful, but also eerie.
+She could have been a ballerina in another life – or someone trapped in a loop of her own making.
+There’s a haunting calm about her that makes you question what’s really happening.
 Is she playing Peter?
 Is he playing her?
-The tension between them is subtle, but you feel it in every movement.
-He’s the rigid, somewhat clueless park keeper, and she’s the one caught in her own world, folding swans, insisting she must finish before morning.
-He asks why, and she doesn’t answer.
+The tension is subtle but ever present, expressed in every gesture.
+He’s the rigid, slightly clueless park keeper; she’s lost in her own world, folding swans and insisting she must finish before morning.
+He asks why.
+She doesn’t answer.
 She just is.

-Daniel Chrisostomou, playing Peter, brings a fantastic energy to the role.
-He’s not just a “man in a uniform”—he’s a man whose mind is slowly unraveling.
-The more time he spends with Anna, the more he falls into her rhythm, the more his actions become a mechanical dance of repetition.
-And it’s oddly charming.
-The way he moves, stiff at first, transforms into a sort of hypnotic, physical routine that mirrors the absurdity of their encounters.
-You can’t help but laugh at his bewilderment—though it’s unclear if that’s part of the show’s dark humour, or if you’ve just gone mad right alongside him.
-Either way, it’s a performance that keeps you on your toes, or in Peter’s case, firmly on his.
+Daniel Chrisostomou, playing Peter, brings fantastic energy to the role.
+He’s not just a “man in a uniform” — he’s a man whose mind is slowly unraveling.
+The more time he spends with Anna, the more he falls into her rhythm, and his actions become a mechanical dance of repetition.
+It’s oddly charming.
+His movements, stiff at first, transform into a hypnotic physical routine that mirrors the absurdity of their encounters.
+You can’t help but laugh at his bewilderment — though it’s unclear whether that’s part of the show’s dark humour or if you’ve simply gone mad alongside him.
+Either way, it’s a performance that keeps you on your toes — or in Peter’s case, firmly on his.

 The minimal set—birch trees, a park bench, and simple fabric backdrops—creates an intimate, almost poetic atmosphere.
-Anna’s paper swans fill the invisible lake, and the space, though tight, feels purposeful.
-With just a few objects and clever use of light and music, the production manages to evoke a world that is both sparse and full, drawing you into its quiet absurdity.
+Anna’s paper swans fill the invisible lake, and though the space is tight, it feels deliberate.
+With just a few objects and clever use of light and music, the production conjures a world that is both sparse and full, drawing the audience into its quiet absurdity.

-Nick Hart’s music gives the piece an eerie, beautiful atmosphere, weaving in Lithuanian folk influences.
-It feels both ancient and modern at the same time.
-It helps create that dreamlike quality—subtle, layered, and just a little bit unsettling.
-And the lighting?
-It shifts effortlessly from soft and ethereal to harsh and menacing.
-You’re not sure whether to laugh, cry, or ask for more swans.
+Nick Hart’s score imbues the piece with an eerie, haunting beauty, weaving in Lithuanian folk influences that feel both ancient and contemporary.
+The music enhances the dreamlike quality—subtle, layered, and quietly unsettling.
+Meanwhile, the lighting shifts seamlessly from soft and ethereal to sharp and menacing, keeping the audience uncertain whether to laugh, cry, or simply ask for more swans.

-Paper Swans doesn’t offer easy answers.
-It’s absurd, yes, but also strangely poetic.
-It’s one of those shows that leaves you thinking—What is it all about?
+Paper Swans offers no easy answers.
+It is absurd, certainly, but also quietly poetic.
+It lingers in the mind, prompting questions: What is it really about?
 Why the swans?
 Why the repetition?
-Who’s trapped, and who’s doing the trapping?
-You get what you bring to it.
-Your own personal interpretation becomes part of the experience.
+Who is trapped, and who the captor?
+The meaning you take away depends entirely on what you bring to it—your own interpretation becomes part of the experience.

-Paper Swans runs from Monday 28 April – Saturday 3 May (not Thursday 1st May).
-Tickets from £15.
+Runs: Monday 28 April – Saturday 3 May (closed Thursday 1 May)

 Elena Leo is the Arts & Lifestyle Editor of Ikon London Magazine.